 With no set up or monthly fees, with Stripe you pay by transaction:

 - 1.4% + 20p for European cards

 - For direct debits in Europe, you pay 1% of the transaction (capped at £5) + 20p.

 Klarna has helped thousands of merchants allow their customers to take advantage of a 'buy now pay later' purchase model.
 But how does it work for merchants?

-They don't have set up or monthly fees, and use a simple 'per transaction' structure which reduces with increased sales volume:
+It uses a simple 'per transaction' structure which reduces with increased sales volume.

 It helps get your customers through the checkout, giving them flexible payment options, at no risk to the merchant.
 Even if a customer defaults, the merchant still gets the money - the risk is on Klarna.

 The benefit to merchants is that having Klarna as your payment solutions leads to a 44% increase in orders and a 68% increase in order volume.